zikula/core/src/docs/examples/EventManager/README.markdown

 ## EVENT WEIGHTING

-It is possiblet to influence the execution order of event handlers.
+It is possible to influence the execution order of event handlers.
 Handlers registered against a name can be set a weight which defaults at 0.
 If more than one handler is registered per weighting order then they will be executed in the order they were attached.
 Weights can be positive or negative.
 Use the